NEW: Download The 2023 Annual Report on Crypto Philanthropy Download the report

 How to Donate SAMO, EUL & GAL to Charity

-With this latest update, thousands of nonprofits, universities, faith-based and other mission-oriented organizations can now accept SAMO, EUL & GAL donations on The Giving Block widget and platform.
+With this latest update, thousands of nonprofits, universities, faith-based and other mission-oriented organizations can now accept SAMO, EUL & GAL donations on The Giving Block Donation Form and platform.

-Donors looking to support an organization or cause that’s important to them can do so by browsing nonprofits and Impact Index Funds and selecting Samoyedcoin, Euler Finance or Galxe in the donation widget when completing the transaction.
+Donors looking to support an organization or cause that’s important to them can do so by browsing nonprofits and Impact Index Funds and selecting Samoyedcoin, Euler Finance or Galxe in the Donation Form when completing the transaction.

 Related Articles